The University of Hartford continues to closely monitor the spread of COVID-19, and is taking steps to keep our community healthy and informed.

 Information for Employees

-If you will be working remotely and need to come to campus to collect your materials or belongings, you will be required to submit this form to Public Safety in order to gain approval for access to campus buildings.
+If you are working remotely and need to come to campus to collect your materials or belongings, you will be required to submit this form to Public Safety in order to gain approval for access to campus buildings.
 These visits will require our staff to assist with access and cleaning, taking away from already reduced resources in our Public Safety and Facilities operations.
 Please be considerate of this in making your requests.

 Information Technology Services